 Now the outlet is serving up some more bum claims about Swift’s posterior.
 The publication is blaring in a barely comprehensible headline on Friday, “Taylor Swift Shows Off Her ‘NEW’ Booty… What Do You THINK… Did She Get It From SQUATS… Or SHOTS???
 (Real Or FAKE)” The brief accompanying story asserts, “Pop singer Taylor Swift is PROUD of her more shapely body.
 She took to social media to show off her new found curves.
 Almost immediately after she posted the pics, people started speculating that her new butt may be a result of PLASTIC SURGERY.
 What do you think – is it REAL or FAKE??”

 Swift’s butt didn’t change from implants in 2016, nor did it change from surgery.
 It didn’t change from enhancements last month, and it didn’t change from injection shots now.
-Gossip Cop is told by a reliable source, who spoke on the condition of anonymity, that all of these claims, including the latest one, are false.
+And no legitimate outlet is claiming it either.
+Regardless, Gossip Cop is told by a reliable Swift source, who spoke on the condition of anonymity, that all of these allegations, including the latest one, are false.
 It isn’t clear why MediaFakeOut is so fixated on Swift’s rear-end, except perhaps because of a desire to draw in readers with clickbait.
 But the repeated focus on a woman’s body part, especially when paired with inaccurate claims, is disturbing.